 - The firm represented water interests in the Grand Valley of Western Colorado in negotiating the Colorado River Cooperative Agreement (CRCA).
 The CRCA is a comprehensive agreement that resolved historical conflicts between Denver Water and a broad coalition of West Slope water interests and provided a framework for future cooperation between these entities.

-Kirsten Kurath advise clients with respect to water law and related matters.
+Kirsten Kurath advises clients with respect to water law and related matters.